What it does: Makes technology

 If you do make it into an early career program, you’ll be given high-quality work assignments, be mentored by senior leadership and receive training and on-the-job experience relevant to your career goals over the course of two years.

-This may vary depending on what stream you’re in but you can expect to earn a competitivesalary.
-There’s also the chance of getting a healthy bonus if things go well.
+This may vary depending on what stream you’re in but you can expect to earn a competitive salary.
 There are discounts on Honeywell products, as well as other retail items.
-Company cars are provided to some of those who need to travel during work hours.

-Honeywell is “a pay-for–performance culture, with differentiated rewards for our top performers”.
-If you need training to perform more effectively, the company offers “programs that allow us to develop leaders from within”.
+Honeywell is “a pay-for-performance culture, with differentiated rewards for our top performers”.
+If you need the training to perform more effectively, the company offers “programs that allow us to develop leaders from within”.
+Being a global, multi-business organisation, the career opportunities really are great, so if you are interested in working overseas or in other parts of the business later in your career, you will very likely have the opportunity.

 There’s no ‘I’ in either team or Honeywell, so you better be the type who enjoys group projects.
 Fortunately, the corporate culture is friendly, so you should find it easy to work effectively with colleagues during the day as well as enjoy socialising with them out of hours.
 You’ll be required to work hard but not expected to put in ridiculous hours.